Injuries at work or while taking part in a work-related activity can seriously impede the [..]

 In all of these cases, and many others, there are usually other workers (not employed by your boss) with whom you may come in contact with while on the job.
 For example, if you work for a construction company and there are other subcontractors working on the same site, you may be able to hold the other company responsible for an accident caused by their employees.

-For many years, the personal injury attorneys at Brenner Brenner & Spiller have successfully fought and won complex Third Party legal battles on behalf of our injured clients.
+For many years, the personal injury attorneys at Brenner Spiller & Archer, LLP have successfully fought and won complex Third Party legal battles on behalf of our injured clients.
 We will fight for you and your family, as well.

 Contact a Successful Workplace Accident Third Party Lawyer Who Will Get You the Justice You Deserve